Traverse City, Michigan: Early history

 Prior to European settlement, what is now Traverse City was part of the territory of the Council of Three Fires, an alliance of three Anishinaabe tribes, the Odawa, Ojibwe, and Potawatomi.
 The Odawa, who were particularly prevalent in the area, called the area Kitchiwikwedongsing, (Note: /otw/) a name which was often shortened to Wequetong, (Note: /otw/) meaning "place at the head of the great bay".
 The area was the northern end of what is today known as the Old Indian Trail, a trail which serviced travel for the Hopewell, and later the Anishinaabe, coming to and from the Cadillac area.

 Grand Traverse Bay was named by 18th-century French voyageurs who made la grande traverse, (Note: In modern standard French, traverse no longer has the sense of 'crossing'—which is now traversée.) or "the long crossing", across the mouth of the bay, from present-day Norwood to Northport.
 The area was French territory at first, and then part of the Kingdom of Great Britain as the Province of Quebec.
 The area was ceded to the United States in 1783 following the Treaty of Paris, becoming part of the Northwest Territory.

 In 1847, Captain Horace Boardman of Naperville, Illinois, purchased the land at the mouth of the Boardman River (then known as the Ottawa River) at the head of the west arm of the bay, which at the time was still inhabited by Native Americans.
-In 1847, the captain, his son, and their employees built a dwelling and sawmill near the mouth of the river.
+The captain, his son, and their employees first sailed into the river on June 13, 1847, and later built a dwelling and sawmill near the mouth of the river.
 In 1851, the Boardmans sold the sawmill to Hannah, Lay & Co (made up of Perry Hannah, Albert Tracy Lay and James Morgan), who improved the mill greatly.
 The increased investment in the mill attracted additional settlers to the new community.
 Perry Hannah today is known as the founding father of Traverse City.

 Traverse City was originally part of Omeena County, which was originally set off in 1840 from Michilimackinac County.
 The county remained unorganized, lacking a central government until 1851, when it was reorganized as Grand Traverse County.
 The newly designated county government was assigned a county seat at Boardman's Mills, a location in present-day downtown Traverse City.